Cliodhna Timoney / Q&A

 EVA: What are some of the key themes or ideas that are explored within your artistic practice?

 Cliodhna Timoney: In recent years, our relationship to place, memory and the non-human, is continuously percolating in the back of my mind through which more concrete ideas emerge.
-I explore these ideas by using specific zones for example such as dancefloors or the backroads of rural Ireland, where I consider them as stages of sorts with the potential to enact intimacy, escapism, excess or destruction.
+I explore these ideas by using specific zones such as dancefloors or the backroads of rural Ireland, where I consider them as stages of sorts with the potential to enact intimacy, escapism, excess or destruction.

 EVA: Could you expand upon the materials and methodologies you tend to be drawn towards within your practice?